Kwooty Review

 - System shutdown scheduler

-- Built-in SSL connection support
+- Built-in SSL support

-- Pause/Resume downloads
+- Pause and resume downloads

-- Suspends downloads if disk is full
+- Automatic suspension of downloads if disk space is insufficient

-- Display of available free disk space
+- Monitoring of available disk space

-- Automatic connection to host at start-up
+- Automatic connection to hosts at startup

-- Automatic file downloading after opening NZB files
+- Automatic downloading upon opening NZB files

 Plans & Pricing